MackJan/PasswordManager/docs/encryption_overview.md

   `AMKManager`.
 It is persisted either in the `.keys/amk.key` file on disk or supplied through the `AMK_V1` environment variable for production deployments.
-The manager also supports AMK rotation and caches keys in memory for reuse.【F:password_manager/vault/crypto_utils.py†L20-L116】
+The manager also supports AMK rotation and caches keys in memory for reuse.【F:password_manager/vault/crypto_utils.py†L25-L142】
 - **User Master Key (UMK)** – A per-user 32-byte key generated during account provisioning.
-The UMK is wrapped (encrypted) with the AMK using AES-256-GCM before being stored in the `accounts_userkeystore` table alongside the associated nonce and AMK version metadata.【F:password_manager/vault/encryption_service.py†L22-L70】【F:password_manager/accounts/models.py†L40-L67】
+The UMK is wrapped (encrypted) with the AMK using AES-256-GCM before being stored in the `accounts_userkeystore` table alongside the associated nonce and AMK version metadata.【F:password_manager/vault/encryption_service.py†L25-L74】【F:password_manager/accounts/models.py†L46-L65】
 - **Data Encryption Key (DEK)** – A unique 32-byte key generated each time a vault item is created or updated.
-The DEK encrypts the actual vault item payload and is itself wrapped with the owning user’s UMK.【F:password_manager/vault/encryption_service.py†L101-L199】
+The DEK encrypts the actual vault item payload and is itself wrapped with the owning user’s UMK.【F:password_manager/vault/encryption_service.py†L151-L398】
+- **Vault Item Salt** – A random 16-byte value generated when an item is created or refreshed.
+The salt is stored as Base64 in the `item_salt_b64` column and feeds an HKDF that deterministically derives the per-item AEAD key from the DEK, ensuring unique ciphertexts even when data repeats.【F:password_manager/vault/crypto_utils.py†L158-L404】【F:password_manager/vault/encryption_service.py†L155-L398】【F:password_manager/vault/models.py†L10-L22】

 All key material is represented as raw bytes in memory and encoded with Base64 when persisted.